Independent Eye

-The Independent Eye is an underground newspaper, founded in Yellow Springs, Ohio in February, 1968 by Alex Varrone with help from Jennifer Koster Varrone, his wife.
+The Independent Eye was an underground newspaper, founded in Yellow Springs, Ohio in February, 1968 by Alex Varrone with help from Jennifer Koster Varrone, his wife.
 The main purpose of the newspaper was to oppose the Vietnam war.
 The first four monthly issues were mimeographed pamphlets, and in June 1968 it became a broadsheet.
 HQ moved to Cincinnati in January 1969.
 First a monthly, later a biweekly, eventually a monthly (following an arson fire on Labor Day, 1970), it carried News of the war and of the war resistance movement.
 There were also some stories about the people and events of Cincinnati, Ohio and the surrounding area.